HOME BUYERS

 APR stands for “annual percentage rate”.
 An annual percentage rate (APR) is a broader measure of the cost of borrowing money than the interest rate.
 The APR reflects the interest rate, any points, mortgage broker fees, and other charges that you pay to get the loan.
 For that reason, your APR is usually higher than your interest rate.

-How Does the Interest Rate Affect My Home Loan in West Michigan?
+How Does the Interest Rate Affect a Home Loan in Michigan?

 The higher the interest rate, the higher your monthly payment may be.